 Are the days of traditional antibodies numbered?

 Amongst those discussing these issues are some who claim that polyclonal, and perhaps even monoclonal, antibodies should be replaced by recombinant antibodies.
-The argument is that a recombinant reagent can be characterised absolutely at the genetic level, and can therefore be manufactured consistently every time.
+The argument is that a recombinant reagent can be characterised absolutely at the genetic level.
+Therefore, can be manufactured consistently every time.

-However, at this point scientific aspiration meets commercial reality.
-The great majority of research antibodies generate very low levels of sales, and it is unlikely that any of the companies currently active in this market will invest in generating recombinant antibodies for anything other than their top selling reagents.
+Nonetheless, at this point, scientific aspiration meets commercial reality.
+The great majority of research antibodies generate very low levels of sales.
+It is unlikely that any of the companies currently active in this market will invest in generating recombinant antibodies for anything other than their top selling reagents.
 Given that polyclonal antibodies are so much cheaper to make than recombinant antibodies it seems that these traditional reagents will be around for many years to come.

 So, who is responsible for antibody validation?

-Researchers could perhaps rightly question if even a basic level of validation is performed by many companies, and there is clearly much work for companies to do to improve their reputation in this respect.
+Researchers could perhaps rightly question if even a basic level of validation is performed by many companies.
+There is clearly much work for companies to do to improve their reputation in this respect.
 Most importantly, antibody companies clearly still need to improve on the amount of data they provide to customers.
-Whilst there is a general acceptance by companies that datasheets with images and data lead to increased sales, there are still a vast number of antibodies on sale with insufficient information.
+There is a general acceptance by companies that datasheets with images and data lead to increased sales.
+Nevertheless, there are still a vast number of antibodies on sale with insufficient information.

 If companies can only make slow progress on the highest level of validation the rest of the responsibility will fall to researchers.
-Many researchers using antibodies use them simply as tools, and do not fully understand how they perform in different assays and applications.
+However, many researchers using antibodies use them simply as tools.
+They might not even fully understand how they perform in different assays and applications.
 Some of the antibody companies argue, with some justification, that researchers require a more in depth understanding of the assays they are running to enable them to improve their results.
 Any future guidelines emerging from the initiatives mentioned above will help to enable researchers to understand how to validate antibodies correctly for their particular experiment.

-The need to improve the reliability and reproducibility of antibodies in research is clear, and the academic community is now making this a real priority.
-Commercial companies will undoubtedly come under pressure to improve antibody validation from their side, and some will see this as an opportunity to gain market share from competitors who do not take the issue so seriously.
+The need to improve the reliability and reproducibility of antibodies in research is clear.
+Fortunately, the academic community is now making this a real priority.
+Commercial companies will undoubtedly come under pressure to improve antibody validation from their side.
+Some will see this as an opportunity to gain advantage from competitors who do not take the issue so seriously.

-However, companies cannot do everything themselves, and the development of new guidelines will undoubtedly drive improving standards in the academic community.
+However, companies cannot do everything themselves.
+Therefore, the development of new guidelines will undoubtedly drive in improving standards in the academic community.